 2014 closed with 177 GW of photovoltaic power installed worldwide.
 This year alone 38.7 GW were installed, confirming the trend of unstoppable growth in the last 10 years.

-To give us an idea, 38.7 GW are more than 120 million photovoltaic solar panels installed only in 2014.
-More than 300,000 photovoltaic panels are installed every day in the world and the trend is an exponential growth in the coming years.
+To give us an idea, 38.7 GW is more than 120 million photovoltaic solar panels installed only in 2014.
+More than 300,000 photovoltaic panels are installed every day in the world and the trend is exponential growth in the coming years.

 And what happens in Spain?

 It seems incredible that just seven years ago Spain was number one worldwide in this sector.

 Briefly recap the history of the last 10 years of the sector in Spain.
 Just enough to see how it has evolved photovoltaic power installed in Spain: